H. B. Irving

-Harry Brodribb Irving (5 August 1870 – 17 October 1919), was a British stage actor and actor-manager; the eldest son of Sir Henry Irving and his wife Florence (née O'Callaghan), and father of designer Laurence Irving and actress Elizabeth Irving.
+Henry Brodribb Irving (5 August 1870 – 17 October 1919) was a British stage actor and actor-manager; the eldest son of Sir Henry Irving and his wife Florence, and father of designer Laurence Irving and actress Elizabeth Irving.

 Early life

 Although, as a child, he appeared a couple of times in his father's productions, it was intended that he would become a lawyer.
 He attended Marlborough College and New College, Oxford where he studied law and appeared in some student productions.
 Afterwards, in 1894, he was called to the Bar at the Inner Temple, but instead of pursuing a career as a barrister he decided to become an actor, taking the stage name H. B. Irving to distinguish himself from his father.